-

 What To Do If Your Payday Lender Has Sued You

-If you are facing a lawsuit from a payday loan lender, taking it seriously and responding appropriately is essential.
-Understanding your options and potential outcomes can help you make the best decision on how to respond and deal with the lawsuit.
-First, try to work with your lender and negotiate some settlement or alternate payment plan in exchange for dropping the lawsuit.
-On the day of the court case, be sure to show up and explain your side of the story.
 Touch on the hardships this debt has caused you and force the lender to provide as much detail and documents as possible.
 If you’re still struggling after all of this, contact a local consumer protection agency or an attorney specializing in debt relief for more help.